Human Rights Research Guide

 - United Nations (UN)

-- See Diamond Law Library's Research Guide: The United Nations.
+- See Diamond Law Library's Research Guide: The United Nations and the Directory of United Nations System Organizations.
 Relevant UN bodies include:

 - Council of Europe (CoE)